In Tokyo and other packed cities, balconies have become almost essential extensions of tiny apartments.

 Choose a bench with clean lines and a minimal design for that Japandi look.
 Some benches even have storage underneath—super handy for small balconies.

 Teak planter boxes keep things warm and natural while sticking to Japandi’s minimalist style.
-These simple wooden containers let you bring nature in without making things feel cluttered.

-5. Woven seagrass poufs
+5. Woven Seagrass Poufs

-Seagrass poufs add natural texture and still keep that Japandi minimalism going.
 These hand-woven pieces come in round shapes and usually have sturdy wooden frames.

 Use them as extra seating, footrests, or even as little side tables.
 Their neutral tones blend easily with wood furniture and greenery.